 LinkedIn crossed 1 billion members globally in 2025, with roughly 310 million monthly active users and 6 hires happening on the platform every minute (LinkedIn/Microsoft FY25 earnings, LinkedIn press room).
 71% of hiring managers check a candidate's LinkedIn profile before an interview, and 42% say they disqualify candidates when the profile contradicts the resume (HubSpot State of LinkedIn 2025).
 Yet an estimated 60%+ of users leave the About section blank or fill it with two vague sentences.
-This guide gives you 40+ recruiter-tested About section examples across career stages, industries, and situations, plus the three things that matter most in 2026: what the first 200 characters must do, how LinkedIn's skills-match-first ranking reads your summary, and the resume-to-LinkedIn coherence rule that decides whether a recruiter keeps reading or moves on.
+This guide gives you 8 complete, copy-ready About section examples (200-350 words each) across the career situations where searchers need them most, plus the first-line formula, keyword strategy table, and the proprietary data behind what actually earns recruiter InMail.

 Resume Summary vs LinkedIn Summary (Side-by-Side)